LinqLover/symbolic-execution-survey/report/report.md

   \newfloat{lstfloat}{tbhp}{lop}
   \floatname{lstfloat}{Listing}
   \def\lstfloatautorefname{Listing}
+  \usepackage[all]{nowidow}
-# lstfloatautorefname might be needed for hyperref/auroref
+# lstfloatautorefname: might be needed for hyperref/auroref
+# nowidow: not sure why the template does not handle this
 ...

 # Introduction